COVID-19 vaccines and boosters are safe, effective and free!

 • Feel that getting a 2nd booster now would make you not want to get another booster in the future (a 2nd booster may be more important in fall of 2022, or if a new vaccine for a future COVID-19 variant becomes available)

-If You Get a 2nd booster
+If you get a 2nd booster

 • Make sure it has been at least 4 months since your 1st COVID-19 booster.